visrealm/vrEmuLcd/README.md

-# vrEmuLcd - HD44780U LCD Display Emulator
+# vrEmuLcd - HD44780U Character LCD Emulator

 Core engine written in C with a flexible Web front-end.

-This LCD Emulator can be used to emulate most standard LCD displays.
+This Character LCD Emulator can be used to emulate most standard LCD displays.

 It accepts and responds to most commands listed in the [DH44780U datasheet](https://www.sparkfun.com/datasheets/LCD/HD44780.pdf)